Unless you’ve been hiding your hairstyle in a cave, you will have noticed that straightening hairbrushes seem to be popping up literally everywhere.

 - High heat of 185 Deg C

-As far as we can see, the Asavea delivers an excellent hair straightening experience, as good as the leading brand and at a fraction of the cost.
+As far as we can see, the Asavea delivers a decent hair straightening experience, as good as the leading brand and at a fraction of the cost.

 5. AsaVea Hair Brush Straightener Review